-- Base: Layer of ingredients or edible vessel on which the salad will be served, can cupped or shaped.

-- Body: Main ingredient; it can be greens or added items like chicken or fruits and vegetables.

-- Dressing: Should complement rather than mask the flavors in the salad, the type should be based on the delicacy of the greens, light dressings for the delicate greens and more robust dressings for the stronger flavored greens.

-- Garnish: Added for color, texture, and flavor.
+- Base: Layer of greens that line the plate on which the salad will be served, can cupped or shaped. - Body: Main ingredient; it can be greens or added items like chicken or fruits and vegetables. - Dressing: Should complement rather than mask the flavors in the salad, the type should be based on the delicacy of the greens, light dressings for the delicate greens and more robust dressings for the stronger flavored greens. - Garnish: Added for color, texture, and flavor.
 It should complement and balance the flavor.